melaniemkwon/melaniemkwon.github.io/_posts/2018-02-16-DIY-jupyternotebookserver.md

 $ ssh username@X.X.X.X
 {% endhighlight %}

-You'll prompted for the password of the account you used in your `ssh` command.
+You'll be prompted for the password of the account you used in your `ssh` command.
 After successfully logging in, you'll see a "Welcome to Ubuntu X.X.X" message.
 Congratulations!
 You've just established a secure shell connection.